Nell Donnelly Reed: Abduction

-On December 16, 1931, Nell was abducted along with George Blair, her black chauffeur, by three men and held for $75,000 ransom.
+On December 16, 1931, Nell was abducted along with George Blair, her chauffeur, by three men and held for $75,000 ransom.
 The men reportedly hijacked her car at gunpoint, driving them to a cottage in Bonner Springs, Kansas, where she and Blair were held captive for 34 hours.
 The kidnappers mailed a ransom demand to Paul Donnelly which arrived the following morning, and also phoned the house of the Donnellys' lawyer, James E. Taylor, to tell him where Nell's car had been abandoned, which Taylor's wife dismissed as a hoax call.
 After Paul's receipt of the letter, he contacted the Taylors and it was realized that it was not a prank.
 Taylor called in his law partner, James A. Reed, who in addition to being a well-known attorney and politician was a neighbor of the Donnellys.
 Reed immediately came back to Kansas City from the state capital where he was appearing before the State Legislature, to involve himself in the search for Nell Donnelly.

 Due to the fact that her abduction was announced on the Legislative Floor, the search for Nell Donnelly became an immediate media sensation, with Reed's involvement attracting a great deal of media attention.
 Reed was alleged to have called upon John Lazia, a major figure in the Kansas city organized crime scene, for assistance with tracing Nell.
 Lazia was said to have informed the chief of police, Lewis Siegfried, that no Kansas City gangster would have thought of kidnapping Nell Donnelly due to her friendship with Reed, her standing in the community, and her politics.
 It was also reported that, without protest from the police, Lazia sent out known criminals and gangsters on search parties for the missing woman.
 One news article at the time was titled "How Gangsters Solved the Donnelly Kidnapping".
 Nell Donnelly told police that she and Blair had been rescued by a group of armed men who stormed the secluded house in which she was held, and driven to the outskirts of a town.
 Following a telephone call, the police found the two abductees safe and surrounded by people in a candy shop.